 Competitive.
-To earn an ITP degree, you’ll take more courses in business,economics, law, and policy than comparable programs offer.
+To earn an ITP degree, you’ll take more courses in business, economics, and policy than comparable programs offer.
 You’ll gain a broader view of how technology fits into today’s world, and graduate ready to lead in your chosen field.

 Collaborative.
-Our telecom, wireless, and energy labs are hubs for hands-on research and training with peers, faculty, and industry partners.
-You can work on critical issues like renewable energy, smart grids, mobile, broadband, and wireless.
+Our telecom, wireless, and security labs are hubs for hands-on research and training with peers, faculty, and industry partners.
+You can work on critical issues like network virtualization, Wi-Fi, and network security issues in the cloud.

 Compelling.
-If you choose to deepen your area of specialty even further, you can earn a PhD in Telecom, or combine the ITP degree with Law (JD), or Operations and Information Management (BS).
+If you choose to deepen your area of specialty even further, you can earn a PhD in Telecom, or combine the ITP degree with Law (JD).

 Technologies and industries are emerging quickly and career opportunities are evolving.
-Our curriculum meets the demands of the most dynamic business sectors, such as telecom, energy, Internet-based businesses, ecommerce, finance, medical, and more.
+Our curriculum meets the demands of the most dynamic business sectors, such as telecom, broadband applications Internet-based businesses, ecommerce, finance, medical, and more.

 If you would like to talk with your ITP graduate advisor, or with current students, faculty, or alumni, then send an email to Elizabeth Golder, Deputy Director and Graduate Advisor.